What are the other benefits for kids?

 Little Bo Peep and Her Bad, Bad Sheep a Mother Goose Hullabaloo by A.L.
 Wegwerth & Luke Flowers

-Nursery rhymes pay little attention as Little Bo Peep tries to find her sheep — pigs are off to market, the spider is trying to swallow a fly, and so much craziness is happening that your kids will love looking at all the nursery rhyming details of each illustration.
+Nursery rhymes pay little attention as Little Bo Peep tries to find her ba ba black sheep, but in this case bad sheep — pigs are off to market, the spider is trying to swallow a fly, and so much craziness is happening that your kids will love looking at all the nursery rhyming details of each illustration.
 I totally adore this book.

 Jack and Jill illustrated by Charles Reasoner and Marina Le Ray

 Cute illustrations show the nursery rhyme characters acting out the story with simple dialogue bubbles added in for extra fun.
 Part of the Charles Reasoner collection.

 I love the illustrations because this inclusive Little Piggy story, it shows a pig family getting ready for a meal and I like that the little one is riding on the back of mommy pig’s bicycle and saying “wee wee wee” in delight to get home for a meal together at the table.